RyanParsley/rpdc/src/content/blog/zod.md

 4. Support for complex object shapes, including nested objects and arrays
 5. Detailed error messages for invalid data

-## Why do we need Zod if we have TypeScript?
+## I'm already using TypeScript, why do I need another tool!?

-You might wonder, "If I'm already using TypeScript, why do I need another tool for type checking?"
-It's a valid question, and the answer lies in the different strengths of these two tools.
+The two tools sound like they're addressing the same thing, but they have subtly different stregths that complement each other.

 1. Runtime vs. Compile-time Checking